WhirligigGirl/Whirligig-World/README.md

 KERBMUN HOMEWORLD SWAP

 There is a settings file that allows you to relocate the KSC to the surface of Kerbmun instead of Mesbin.
-It is unfinished, has incorrect science definitions and descriptions, and in general is only a backup option for if you REALLY want to play the system with a more conventional homeworld.
-Future updates will make the transition more seamless, but for now, consider this heavily work in progress.
+I don't know *why* you would want to (since Mesbin is so dang cool), but just in case you're feeling homesick but want to play with the Kaywell system, this is an option.
 To use it, follow these instructions:

 1 Open the file GameData/WhirligigWorld/Settings.cfg in a text editor.